skip to main content

 What does it do?

-Warfarin is used to prevent clots forming in your blood.
-It reduces your risk of having a stroke and stops new clots in your legs or lungs.
+Warfarin is used to treat and help prevent clots in your blood.
+It reduces your chance of having a stroke and new clots forming in your legs or lungs.
+It is also used to help prevent clots in people who have had a mechanical heart valve replacement.

 Before you start

-• Tell your doctor if you have heart, liver, stomach or bleeding problems.
+• Tell your doctor if you have bleeding problems.

 • Tell your doctor if you are pregnant, planning to become pregnant, or breastfeeding.